tinyMLx/CRESTLEX3/schedule/3/creating.md

 <p>This error occurs when you don't give the web browser access to your microphone.
 Refresh your browser page and allow microphone access as seen in step 9 from the <a href="#deploy-a-custom-keyword-spotting-model">Deploy a Custom Keyword Spotting Model</a> steps above.</p>
 </details>

-## Deploy a Custom Image Classification Model
+## (Bonus for you to try at home) Deploy a Custom Image Classification Model

 Similarly to the custom keyword spotting model, we can also create a personalized version of the person detection image classification model we saw yesterday.